defenseunicorns/pepr/docs/customresources.md

 ✅ Generated 23 files in the istio directory
 ```

-We observe that the `kubernetes-fluent-client` has produced the TypeScript types for us within the `crds` directory.
-These types can now be utilized in our Pepr module.
+We observe that the `kubernetes-fluent-client` has produced the TypeScript types within the `crds` directory.
+These types can now be utilized in the Pepr module.

 ```typescript
 ┌─[cmwylie19@Cases-MacBook-Pro] - [/custom_istio_operator] - [2023-10-16 05:46:38]